pkarnakov/pkarnakov/README.md

 # Hi everyone :wave:

-I'm a research scientist developing software and numerical algorithms for simulation, control, and design of complex physical systems.
+I'm a research scientist with over 10 years of experience in software engineering, high-performance computing, and machine learning.
-My interests range from classical numerical methods to data-driven techniques and machine learning, with a focus on software engineering and high-performance computing.
+My background spans academic research at ETH Zurich and Harvard University and industry at DeepL, with expertise in numerical methods, physics simulations, and production ML systems based on LLMs and vision-language models.

 List of [publications](https://pkarnakov.com/pub.html).

 You can see examples of my work at [pkarnakov.com](https://pkarnakov.com),